-On July 19, 2017, the Board of Directors of the Company appointed Wendy Loundermon to act in the capacity as the Company's Principal Financial and Accounting Officer.
-On October 21, 2014, and effective as of October 1, 2014, the Company entered into an at-will employment agreement with Ms. Loundermon (the "Loundermon Employment Agreement").
-Ms. Loundermon currently serves as the Company's Principal Financial and Accounting Officer, Vice President of Finance and Secretary of Inpixon USA and Secretary of Inpixon Canada, Inc. Pursuant to the Loundermon Employment Agreement, Ms. Loundermon is compensated at an annual rate of \$200,000 and is entitled to benefits customarily provided to senior management including equity awards and cash bonuses subject to the satisfaction of certain performance goals determined by the Company.
-The standards and goals and the bonus targets is set by the Compensation Committee, in its sole discretion.
-The Company atterminate the services of Ms. Loundermon with or without "cause," as defined in the Loundermon Employment Agreement.
-If the Company terminates Ms. Loundermon's employment without cause or in connection with a change of control (as defined in the Loundermon Employment Agreement), Ms. Loundermon will receive (1) severance consisting of her base salary at the then current rate for twelve (12) months from the date of termination, and (2) her accrued but unpaid salary.
-If Ms. Loundermon's employment is terminated under any circumstances other than the above, Ms. Loundermon will receive her accured but unpaid salary.
+On October 21, 2014, and effective as of October 1, 2014, the Company entered into an at-will employment agreement with Wendy Loundermon.
+Ms. Loundermon currently serves as Vice President of Finance and Secretary of the Company, CFO and Secretary of Inpixon Federal, Inc., Vice President of Finance and Secretary of Inpixon USA and Secretary of Inpixon Canada, Inc. Pursuant to the agreement, Ms. Loundermon is compensated at an annual rate of \$200,000 and is entitled to benefits customarily provided to senior management including equity awards and cash bonuses subject to the satisfaction of certain performance goals determined by the Company.
+The standards and goals and the bonus targets is set by the compensation committee, in its sole discretion.
+The Company may terminate the services of Ms. Loundermon will "cause" (as defined).
+If the Company terminates Ms. Loundermon's employment without cause or in connection with a change of control (as defined), Ms. Loundermon will receive (1) severance consisting of her base salary at the then current rate for twelve (12) months from the date of termination, and (2) her accrued but unpaid salary.
+If Ms. Loundermon's employment is terminated under any circumstances other than the above, Ms. Loundermon will receive her accrued but unpaid salary.
+Ms. Loundermon's easily was increased to \$228,500 effective April 1, 2017.